nuxt-community/pwa-module/README.md

 > Progressive Web Apps (PWA) are reliable, fast, and engaging, although there are many things that can take a PWA from a baseline to exemplary experience. ([learn more](https://developers.google.com/web/progressive-web-apps))

-Using Nuxt PWA you can supercharge your current or next Nuxt project with a heavily tested, updated and stable PWA solution and zero-config!
+Supercharge Nuxt with a heavily tested, updated, zero-config and stable PWA solution!

 📖 [**Read Documentation**](https://pwa.nuxtjs.org)